 When you create your new layer using the method I just showed you, it appears with the Transform tool already active.
 You can skip down to step 3.

-If you got your layer differently, you’ll have to select the Transform tool.
-Hit Ctrl + T (Command + T) on the keyboard to activate the tool.
+If you got your layer differently, you’ll have to select the Transform tool or use the keyboard shortcut Ctrl + T (Command + T on a Mac) to resize an image or selection in Photoshop.
 If that doesn’t work, go to Edit in the menu bar at the top and choose Free Transform.

-You’ll know the tool is active when you see a blue box with squares in the corners and on the sides appear around the layer.
+You’ll know the tool is active when you see a blue box with squares in the corners and on the sides appearing around the layer.

 By default, the layer will maintain the same aspect ratio as you drag.
 If you want to change the aspect ratio (adjust the height independently of the width) hold down the Shift key while dragging.